 - 1.1 The guidance note will be a starting point for vehicle manufacturers, operators, and rolling stock companies (ROSCOs) to specify seats that are of an appropriate level of comfort for the rolling stock's intended operation. - 1.2 The information from the guidance note included outputs from T1140 such as the methodology to assess passenger seat comfort based on individual features present for any given seat design.
-The outputs from T1140 can allow railway undertakings (RUs) to undertake the assessments for seat comfort using a consistent system. - 1.3 The content in the guidance note includes information related to seating layouts, and accessories associated with the improvement of comfort to passengers. - 1.4 The Key Train Requirements, EuroSpec (Seat Comfort), and TecRec a document containing Technical Recommendations (TecRec) developed jointly by UNIFE and UIC contain information related to passenger seats such as dimensions, terms, and definitions. - 1.5 This guidance note signposts information set out in the abovementioned documents to ensure that the information are presented in a consistent manner for the user. - 1.6 The guidance note sets out information related to the ISO on passenger seats that is currently in development by ISO/TC 269/SC 2/WG 6.
+The outputs from T1140 can allow railway undertakings (RUs) to undertake the assessments for seat static comfort using a consistent system. - 1.3 The content in the guidance note includes information related to seating layouts, and accessories associated with the improvement of comfort for passengers. - 1.4 The Key Train Requirements, EuroSpec (Seat Comfort), and TecRec contain information related to passenger seats such as dimensions, terms, and definitions. - 1.5 This guidance note signposts information set out in the abovementioned documents to ensure that the information is presented in a consistent manner for the user. - 1.6 The guidance note sets out information related to the ISO on passenger seats that are currently in development by ISO/TC 269/SC 2/WG 6.